 When to use a Canvas ad

-Facebook created the Canvas ad option to add a full screen, rich media experience option.
+Facebook created the Canvas ad option to add a full-screen, rich media experience.
 A Canvas ad can be a very effective way to present a strong branded experience to a Facebook user without taking them off the platform itself.
-For example, a car manufacturer utilized Canvas to demonstrate different trim options for a new vehicle release to create an immersive ad experience for the viewer.
+For example, a razor manufacturer utilized Canvas to demonstrate different options for seemingly mundane product details, to create an immersive ad experience for the viewer.

 You can create a Canvas ad from the Single Image or Carousel ad options as an additional experience for mobile users.
 See some Canvas examples here.